LaraHack/DataScienceSpecialIssue/README.md

-# DataScienceSpecialIssue2021
+# DataScienceSpecialIssue
-Submissions for the Data Science Special Issue 2021 with "Formalization Papers"
+Submissions for the Data Science Special Issue with "Formalization Papers"